January 2020

 The Responsible Down Standard (RDS) was launched by the outdoor brand The North Face, and is now widely used in textile industry.

-The Global Traceable Down Standard (TDS) was developed by the industry in collaboration with animal welfare organisations
+The industry developed the Global Traceable Down Standard (TDS) with animal welfare organisations.

 FEATHER SUBSTITUTES